claceio/docs/content/docs/Plugins/Store.md

     bookmarks.append(row)
 ```

 Iterating till the end of the loop automatically closes the iterator.
 Returning from a handler without closing an iterator will cause the handler to fail.
-The iterator is automatically closed by the Clace platform to prevent a resource leak.
+The iterator is automatically closed by the OpenRun platform to prevent a resource leak.
 The API failure is used to indicate to the developer that the code needs to be fixed to explicitly close the iterator.

 {{<callout type="warning" >}}
 **Note:** The iterator cannot be directly returned from the handler.
 A list needs to be created and populated if the entries need to be passed to the template.